William of York: Shrines

 There is no evidence of large scale pilgrimage to William's shrines.
 However, numerous panels from the stained glass window in the Minster depict petitioners and worshippers at the shrines.
 The upper face of William's sarcophagus has been worn smooth, probably from the hands of pilgrims touching it.

 In 1541 the Privy Council ordered the demolishing of all of the shrines in York Diocese.
 William's shrines were taken apart and buried at Precentor's Court.
 Fragments of the shrines were discovered during the 18th through 20th centuries.
 The sarcophagus containing William's remains was rediscovered in 1732 and again in 1968.
-His remains are now held in a shrine in the crypt at York Minster.
-Parts of the shrines are now in the Yorkshire Museum.
+His remains are now held in a shrine in the crypt of York Minster.
+Parts of the shrines are in the Yorkshire Museum.
+During celebrations of the 800th anniversary of William's canonisation in 2026, these pieces were put on display at York Minster alongside a digital recreation of the shrine.